tytydraco/yessleep/out/Somewhere_in_Nowhere_Pigman.md

 As my life flashed before my eyes for the… let’s face it, I’m not counting anymore, all I could think of was Dawson and how much it was going to suck for him to find my mangled corpse when he came over for dinner.
 I would’ve gone through the reverse a thousand times if he didn’t have to even once.
 I couldn’t deny that he was sweet; he didn’t deserve to see shit like that.

 The near silence was suddenly broken when the Pigman let out a squeal-scream so loud that he leaned forward into it.
 Birds took flight in terror from the pines in the distance, and I jumped so hard that I fell forward and hit the ground three feet below.
-I clutched at my knee and groaned in pain like some fat guy who tripped over a mailbox.
+I clutched at my knee and groaned in pain.
 The Pigman just watched me, making odd snuffling noises that might’ve been the pig equivalent of giggles.

 I pushed myself to my feet and started limping toward the cornfield with my skinned knee.
 That tore it; I was about to give this swine behind a piece of my mind.